-During the months of December and January the grey seal colony heads on to the beach to give birth to seal pups, providing a fantastic opportunity to get a close look at the seals and pups.
+During the months of December and January the grey seal colony at Horsey heads on to the beach to give birth to seal pups, providing a fantastic opportunity to get a close look at the seals and pups.

 How to find the seals at Horsey

 "After a very pleasant tour of the Wimdmill, amost knowledgeable NT shop keeper, directed us along the mile track to see the seals.
 What a sight!!
 Fantastic.
 We have never been so close to such large wild animals.
 Fantastic.
-We took some great photos, better that David Attenorough!!!"
+We took some great photos, better that David Attenborough!!!"
 Chris & David Brown, 11/4/2011

 "Visited Horsey beach today and saw a few seals and its pup, it was amazing to see them" Spence family 04/11/2010